denesfilotas/vscode-blitz3d/README.md

 # Language support for Blitz3D

 This extension enables language support for the BlitzBasic language and extends the usage of the Blitz3D program and its `blitzcc` compiler.
-Standalone parsing and type checking is implemented based on [the original Blitz3D source code](https://github.com/blitz-research/blitz3d) which is released under the zlib/libpng license by Blitz Research Ltd.
+Standalone parsing and type checking is implemented based on [the original Blitz3D source code](https://github.com/blitz-research/blitz3d_soloud) which is released under the zlib/libpng license by Blitz Research Ltd.

 > Note: This is a pre-release version.
 You might experience more bugs than usual.
+Please help development by reporting bugs and/or making feature requests on the [GitHub repository](https://github.com/denesfilotas/vscode-blitz3d).

 ## Release Notes

 > To see all the changes, check the [changelog](CHANGELOG.md) or the [GitHub repository](https://github.com/denesfilotas/vscode-blitz3d).

-- Bugfixes regarding includes (by [@Aryan807](https://github.com/Aryan807))
+- Initial support for modern Blitz3D up to version 1.117
-- BBDoc support in userlibs
+- Dynamic function list generation (for LibSGD and custom builds)
-- Extended error checking
+- Support for multiple versions (ux will be revamped later)

 ## Features